How to install SSL certificate on Apache server in 2025

 3. Automating installation with Let’s Encrypt (Certbot)

-Manually managing SSL certificates can quickly become tedious and error-prone, especially in multi-site or multi-server environments.
+Manually managing SSL certificates can quickly become tedious and error-prone, especially in multi-site or multi-server environments where consistent SSL support is required.
 That’s where Let’s Encrypt and Certbot come in.
 With a few commands, you can automate SSL provisioning, configuration, and renewal.

 When I began managing 20+ client websites, forgetting a certificate renewal once led to unexpected downtime.
 After switching to Certbot, I never had to worry about expiry dates again.